skymethod/denoflare-docs/cli/serve.md

         --verbose     Toggle verbose output (when applicable)

 OPTIONS:
+        --port <number>      Local port to use for the http server (default: 8080) --cert-pem <path>    (required for https) Path to certificate file in pem format (contents start with -----BEGIN CERTIFICATE-----)
+        --key-pem <path>     (required for https) Path to private key file in pem format (contents start with -----BEGIN PRIVATE KEY-----)
-        --port <number>     Local port to use for the http server (default: 8080) --profile <name>    Name of profile to load from config (default: only profile or default profile in config) --config <path>     Path to config file (default: .denoflare in cwd or parents)
+        --profile <name>     Name of profile to load from config (default: only profile or default profile in config) --config <path>      Path to config file (default: .denoflare in cwd or parents)

 ARGS:
     <script-spec>    Name of script defined in .denoflare config, file path to bundled js worker, or an https url to a module-based worker .ts, e.g. https://path/to/worker.ts